 Deviled Eggs hold a spot close to our hearts at Stewart Maple.
-In fact, it’s THE appetizer that everyone eagerly awaits for on Christmas day at our Goggie’s house from our Aunt Debbie (Goggie is what we call Gina’s mom – our grandmother.
+In fact, it’s THE appetizer that everyone eagerly awaits for on Christmas day at our Goggie’s house from our Aunt Debbie.
+(Goggie is what we call Gina’s mom – our grandmother.
 You’ll have to ask the Stewart Brothers on what exactly the story is with that name, but I can assure you this woman is way too cool to be a Nana).
-But back to the eggs- we love them and we can’t get enough of them.
-But these deviled eggs have a bit of a Stewart Maple twist and it’s ALL IN THE BACON BABY!
-That’s right, these little devils are topped with maple-candied bacon.
+Anyways, back to the eggs- we love them and we can’t get enough of them.
+However, these deviled eggs have a bit of a Stewart Maple twist and it’s ALL IN THE BACON BABY!
+That’s right, these more devilish deviled eggs are topped with maple-candied bacon.
 Yeah- I don’t think there is much more for me to say other that give ’em a try!

 Candied Maple Bacon Crumble:

 • Prepare your maple bacon crumble using this recipe.
-Once cool, crumble or dice 2-3 strips of prepared bacon into small pieces.
+Once the bacon has cooled, crumble or dice 2-3 strips of prepared bacon into small pieces.
 Set aside.

 • In a medium pot, cover eggs with water and bring to a rolling boil.
 Cover pot and allow eggs to cook for 12 minutes.